saucelabs/sauce-docs/docs/mobile-apps/features/ios-version-management.md

 ### I'm getting the error `Invalid platform version specified for simulator: <selected Simulator>`

-This error means that the platform version you specified is not supported by Apple on simulators.
+This error means that the platform version you specified is not supported by Apple on Simulators.
 For example, if you specify `previous_major` for an iPhone 14 Simulator when it has just been released (it was released with iOS 16), you'll get this error because Apple doesn't support iOS 15 on this Simulator.
-You can use the [Platform Configurator](https://saucelabs.com/platform/platform-configurator#/) tool to see which versions of iOS are supported by Apple and Sauce Labs on simulators.
+You can use the [Platform Configurator](https://saucelabs.com/platform/platform-configurator#/) tool to check which versions of iOS are supported by Apple and Sauce Labs.

 You can start using `previous_major` once Apple has released a new major version of iOS (for example iOS 17) and Sauce Labs has released a new version of the Simulator for that major version.

 ### I want to test on the latest version of iOS for an iPhone 7, but it lands on iOS 15.x instead of 16.x

-This is because Apple doesn't support iOS 16 on the iPhone 7 Simulator.
+The reason is that Apple doesn't support iOS 16 on the iPhone 7 Simulator.
 You can use the [Platform Configurator](https://saucelabs.com/platform/platform-configurator#/) tool to see which versions of iOS are supported by Apple and Sauce Labs on simulators.

 ### I want to test on a specific version of iOS, how can I do that?